caheras/DASH/README.md

+### Camilo Heras y Hector Camacho

 # COVID-19 Dashboard

 The COVID-19 Dashboard is an interactive web application designed to visualize various statistics related to the COVID-19 pandemic.
 It leverages a MongoDB database to store the data and uses a Python Dash application for the web interface.

+The dataset was taken from https://ourworldindata.org/covid-deaths
 ## Features

 - Visualization of COVID-19 data across different continents and countries.